MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

       <li> Data movement activitites</li>
       <p> Copies and moves data from different sources. </p>
       <li> Data transformation activitites</li>
-      <p> You can use Data Flows (Azure Data Factory interface) or external services like Databricks, HDinsight (Hive, Hadoop, Spark, Pig, MapReduce), Azure ML etc.
+      <p> You can use Data Flows (Azure Data Factory interface) or external services like Databricks, HDinsight, Azure ML etc.
       <li> Data Control</li>
       <p> Defines the logic that your pipeline is going to follow.
 Its the orchestration of pipeline activities that includes chaining activities in a sequence, branching etc. </p>
   </ul>